carpentries-incubator/fair-bio-practice/index.md

 * understand the importance of metadata.
 * understand how implementing these concepts at the beginning of a project will help you save time towards the end of the project cycle.

-## Workshop location
-This is an online event.
-We will meet using the online videoconference software Zoom.
-You will need to download and install the latest Zoom client to connect with your instructors.
-The link to use for this event will be announced via email to registered participants.
-Remember to update your client before the start of the course.

-## Registration
-Registration is free via EventBrite `<FIX ME>`.
-Priority will be given to participants from `<FIX ME>`.

-## Requirements
-Participants will need a laptop/desktop computer with video and sound capabilities (including a microphone) to attend the workshop.

-## Code of Conduct
-All participants (including instructors, helpers and observers) are required to abide by [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
-This document also outlines how to report an incident if needed.

 ## Contact
 Please email bio_rdm@ed.ac.uk for more information.